 Proposals shall be subject to site plan approval to address site design and land use compatibility related considerations.

-• Proposals shall comply with all other applicable policies of this Plan, including: Section 3.2, Environmental Resource Policies and Section 3.3, Cultural Resource Policies.
+• Proposals shall also comply with all other applicable policies of this Plan, including, but not limited to: Section 3.2, Environmental Resource Policies, Section 3.3, Cultural Resource Policies and Chapter 10, Implementation Measures.